IanLewis42/GravStorm/readme.txt

   The same as display_map, but all empty space MUST be 'magic pink' (i.e. R=255, G=0, B=255).
   For map type 0, this should be the same size as the display map.
   For map type 1 (tiled), this should be HALF-SIZE, so each tile must be 32x32 pixels, and the whole image must be (8*32) x (n*32) pixels.
-  For map type 2, this should be HALF-SIZE.
+  For map type 2, this should be HALF-SIZE (i.e. half the size of the display map)

 o ascii_map <filename>
   Shows the arrangement of tiles to make the map.
 ASCII format, 0-9 for first 10 tiles, A-Z for next 26. ' ' (space) doubles as 0.
 Only applies if map_type = 1.